Draft Meeting Minutes for August 17, 2021

 - Billie Barnes reported that the pump on the lake near her home is broken, and the Coco Plum bushes covering the pump station have died.

 - Paul Borsky asked if the Board are residents of the community.
-The Board stated that all are residents, some representing single family homes and another representing condos.
+The Board stated that all are residents, some representing single family homes and another representing villas.
 He would also like to thank them for considering the possibility of fishing in the community.

 - Reas Graber would also like to see fishing in the lake(s) and suggested that there are common areas that would provide more fishing locations.
 He also stated that he doesn’t like yellow paint in the community and that tire marks are more visible when the curbs are hit.